3adel-bassiony/I18XS/README.md

     -   #### Performance and Usage

         -   **Efficient Loading:** I18XS optimizes performance by loading only the current locale's JSON file.
 This approach ensures faster load times and reduces memory usage.
-        -   **Singular File per Locale:** Each locale is represented by a single JSON file.
-This structure facilitates easier management and collaboration, such as sending files to translators or sharing with team members.
+        -   **Multiple Files per Locale:** Each locale is represented by a folder and inside it multiple JSON files.
+This structure facilitates easier management and collaboration, also significantly enhancing performance and making it read faster.
         -   **Nested Objects Support:** The library supports nested objects, allowing you to logically group related localizations for better organization.
         -   **Pluralization:** I18XS handles plural localization, allowing different translations based on quantity (e.g., zero, one, two, other).